FindMySchool LogoFindMySchool

 The school is best suited to families seeking a stable, supportive environment where their child will be included, challenged appropriately, and cared for genuinely.
 It works particularly well for students who benefit from clear structure, consistent expectations and warm relationships with staff.
 For those wanting to remain within their local community and build friendships across a broad ability range, The Willink offers genuine education and real belonging.

 Yes.
 The school was rated Good by Ofsted in October 2023, with behaviour and attitudes specifically noted as strong.
-The school serves a comprehensive intake and delivers solid GCSE and A-level results, with 22% of GCSE grades at 9-7 and 44% of A-level grades at A*-B. More importantly, students feel genuinely cared for, behaviour is excellent, and the majority progress successfully to further education, employment or apprenticeships.
+The school serves a comprehensive intake and delivers solid GCSE and A-level results, with an Attainment 8 score of 51.9, Progress 8 of +0.04 and 50% of A-level grades at A*-B. More importantly, students feel genuinely cared for, behaviour is excellent, and the majority progress successfully to further education, employment or apprenticeships.

 The Willink is a non-selective community school serving primarily West Berkshire, though it also admits students from North Hampshire and surrounding areas.
 Admissions are coordinated through West Berkshire Local Authority.
 There is no formal distance-based catchment; places are allocated according to local authority admissions rules and sibling priority.
 The school draws from feeder primary schools in Aldermaston, Burghfield, Burghfield Common, Mortimer and Ufton Nervet, but also welcomes applications from families elsewhere.
 Contact West Berkshire Council admissions for specific information about your distance from the school.